wveducation/teachwv/src/pages/educator-preparation-programs.md

 ## Looking for a Program?

-<a href="https://wvde.state.wv.us/certification/approved-programs/?byschool">Explore the areas of certification</a> that each college/university offers.
+[Explore the areas of certification](https://wvde.state.wv.us/certification/approved-programs/?byschool) that each college/university offers as part of a state-approved traditional program.

+Explore the areas of certification that state-approved alternative certification and Option 3 programs provide by visiting the [Office of Educator Development and Support Services website](http://wvclassroom2career.com).

-Navigate your future to find information on careers, colleges, military service, entrepreneurship, and on-the-job training through our [Classroom 2 Career Navigator](http://wvclassroom2career.com).
+Navigate your future to find information on careers, colleges, military service, entrepreneurship, and on-the-job training through our [Classroom 2 Career Navigator](http://wvclassroom2career.com/).